 Big Data and AI

-Analysing a large amount of data can do wonders for online retailers.
+Analyzing a large amount of data can do wonders for online retailers.
 We’ve seen before how big data is a golden opportunity for luxury brands.

 Making sense of all the available data by producing actionable insights is the real challenge, however.

-As a result, some premium brands are now experimenting with artificial intelligence technologies to generate and manage a large amount of information about their users and deliver timely and personalised recommendations.
+As a result, some premium brands are now experimenting with artificial intelligence technologies to generate and manage a large amount of information about their users and deliver timely and personalized recommendations.
 The luxury marketers’ online toolbox now includes more insights about who their customers are and what they might care about at a particular moment.

-Artificial intelligence enables brands to better leverage consumer data (such as individual shopper’s profiles, browsing histories, abandoned carts, purchases and returns) to promote the right products at the perfect time on the ideal channel.
+Artificial intelligence enables brands to better leverage consumer data (such as individual shoppers’ profiles, browsing histories, abandoned carts, purchases, and returns) to promote the right products at the perfect time on the ideal channel.